Capillary/api-documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-Customer ID | Unique id of the customer that you want to fetch
+id | Pass the unique id of the customer to fetch the subscription details